 Criteria 4.
-State and Federal Laws and Guidelines and AAM Accreditation Procedures.
+State and Federal Laws and Guidelines and AAM Procedures.

-Scenario Six would be structured to comply with all State and Federal Laws and Guidelines and AAM Accreditation Procedures.
+Scenario Six would be structured to comply with all Stal Laws and Guidelines and AAM Accreditation Procedures

-New facilities would be constructed to meet all building codes and environmental conditions as necessary.
+Building Requirements and Environmental Conditions New facilities would be constructed to meet all build environmental conditions as necessary.

-Scenario Six provides for management of the collections by the new repositories.
-In the case of one new repository, governance would likely be provided through a new non-profit organization representing the local community and other interested parties.
+Scenario Six provides for management of the collection repositories.
+In the case of one new repository, government likely be provided through a new non-profit organization representing the local community and other interested parties.
 Administration of the organization and repository would include a professional staff person which meets federal regulations and AAM Accreditation Procedures and a trained local facility / collections manager in the community.
 This may be the same individual or two individuals.